On the nonlinear Dirac equation on noncompact metric graphs: Introduction and main results

 in the $L^\infty$-operator norm, with $P^+$ the projector on the first component of the spinor, represented by the matrix $ $.
 Moreover,

 in the same norm, with $P^-$ the projector on the second component of the spinor, represented by the matrix $ $. \end{prop}

-First, we observe that the two different renormalizations of $\Dg$ given by \eqref{eq-lim1} and \eqref{eq-lim2} (respectively) yield two different limits.
-In the first case, one obtains the expected Kirchhoff Laplacian, while in the second case, one obtains a Laplacian with a so-called homogeneous $\delta'$ vertex condition (see, e.g., \cite{BD-LMP}).
+As we mentioned before, the two different renormalizations of $\Dg$ given by \eqref{eq-lim1} and \eqref{eq-lim2} (respectively) yield two different limits.
+In the first case, one obtains the expected Kirchhoff Laplacian, while in the second case one obtains a Laplacian with the so-called homogeneous $\delta'$ vertex condition (see, e.g., \cite{BD-LMP}).

-On the other hand, it is immediate by \cite[Theorem VIII.21]{RS-IV} that Proposition \ref{prop:nonrel} entails the strong $L^2$ convergence of the propagators, i.e.
+On the other hand, it is immediate by \cite[Theorem VIII.21]{RS-I} that Proposition \ref{prop:nonrel} entails the strong $L^2$ convergence of the propagators, i.e.